A westward travelling ULL induced the rapid reversal of a pressure gradient across the Alpine range in mid-March 2016.

 Between 15 and 17 March the ULL travelled south-westward and then westward, dragging along the low-level depression that passed just south of the Alps on 16 March.

-The animated sequence of the Airmass RGB spanning from 14 to 17 March gives more details of the ULL trajectory, marked by the reddish blotch that developed on 14 March over the borders between the Baltic states and Russia.
+The animated sequence of the Airmass RGB spanning from 14 to 17 March (Figure 2), gives more details of the ULL trajectory, marked by the red blotch that developed on 14 March over the borders between the Baltic states and Russia.

 High pressure systems centred over northern Europe typically create a rather strong pressure gradient in the boundary layer across the Alps.
 The gradient gives rise to channelled easterly wind along their northern flanks (called bise on the Swiss plateau) and to a moderate north-foehn tendency south of them.